 Expectations of any solutions, such as productivity rate, quality expectations, specific functionality, or overall equipment efficiencies (OEE) should be documented within the User Requirement Specification.
 Production space is often a premium and each square meter is a valuable real estate, so this should be minimised and any space constraints should also be noted.
 Providing this at the start, allows potential partners to know limitations.
 I.e. how to get the equipment to its final position once it arrives at the site.

 Below we have noted down some useful tips when developing a URS:

 - Give a summary.
 A good in-depth description of the expectations of the machine, the environment in which the machine will operate, how the process is currently done, the size of the area and running hours for the system.
 Provide datasheets for key processes or materials used on the system which are client specified etc. Provide as much information as possible to avoid misinterpretation from the outset.

 - Establish a validation plan at the beginning.
 If validation of the machine is required, this process should start at the beginning of the project during the URS stage and throughout the design phase until the machine is ready for testing.
 Planning test protocols throughout the project will avoid validation failure and the need for retesting.

 - Do not combine the FDS and the URS.
 These should be kept separate as the intention of each is very different.
-The intention of the URS is to describe what the equipment is supposed to do not how it will achieve these goals.
+The intention of the User Requirement Specification is to describe what the equipment is supposed to do not how it will achieve these goals.
 The URS is a client document where the FDS is a supplier produced document.